JonathanHouser27/risc-v-single-and-multi-cycle-processor/README.md

-#RISC-V Processor Project
+# RISC-V Processor Project

-##Overview
+## Overview

 This repository contains the design and implementation of a simple RISC-V processor using Verilog.
 The project aims to build a single-cycle processor initially and then expand to a multi-cycle design with increasing pipeline stages.
 The final goal is to compare the performance of different pipeline depths when running on a DE10-Lite FPGA.

-##Objectives
+## Objectives

-Single-cycle Implementation: Design and implement a simple RISC-V processor with a single-cycle datapath.
+**Single-cycle Implementation:** Design and implement a simple RISC-V processor with a single-cycle datapath.

-Multi-cycle Expansion: Transition from a single-cycle to a multi-cycle design, starting with two stages and progressively increasing to a five-stage pipeline.
+**Multi-cycle Expansion:** Transition from a single-cycle to a multi-cycle design, starting with two stages and progressively increasing to a five-stage pipeline.

-Performance Analysis: Evaluate and compare the performance of the different implementations in terms of speed and resource usage.
+**Performance Analysis:** Evaluate and compare the performance of the different implementations in terms of speed and resource usage.

-FPGA Deployment: Test implementations on a DE10-Lite FPGA.
+**FPGA Deployment:** Test implementations on a DE10-Lite FPGA.

-Debugging: Learn and apply debugging techniques in both Quartus and ModelSim.
+**Debugging:** Learn and apply debugging techniques in both Quartus and ModelSim.

-##Implementation Plan
+## Implementation Plan

-Single-cycle Processor
+1. Single-cycle Processor

-Basic instruction fetch, decode, execute, memory, and write-back. c
+a.
+Basic instruction fetch, decode, execute, memory, and write-back.

+b.
 Simple control and ALU logic.
-(Completed)

-Two-stage Pipeline.
-(Completed)
+2. Two-stage Pipeline

+a.
 Introduce an initial latch between stages.

-(Completed)
+b.
 Handle hazards and ensure correctness.
-(Completed)

-Five-stage Pipeline.
-(In-Progress)
+3. Five-stage Pipeline

+a.
 Implement IF (Instruction Fetch), ID (Instruction Decode), EX (Execute), MEM (Memory Access), and WB (Write Back) stages.

-(In-Progress)
+b.
 Optimize forwarding and hazard detection.
-(In-Progress)

-Testing and Debugging.
-(In-Progress)
+4. Testing and Debugging

+a.
 Simulate using ModelSim.

+b.
 Synthesize in Quartus and test on DE10-Lite FPGA.

+c.
 Compare execution times and resource utilization.

-##Tools Used
+## Tools Used

 Verilog: Hardware description language for processor design.